Dissipative Unimodular Gravity: Linking Energy Diffusion to Bulk Viscosity as an Alternative to $\Lambda$CDM under DESI

 \section{Acknowledgments}

 This work is dedicated to the memory of Dr. Jose Jovel, who passed away during the development of this research.
-N.C. acknowledges financial support from the Chilean National Agency for Research and Development (ANID) through Fondecyt Grant No. 1250969, Chile.
+N.C. and G.P. acknowledge financial support from the Chilean National Agency for Research and Development (ANID) through Fondecyt Grant No. 1250969, Chile.
 E.G. acknowledge Vicerrectoría de Investigación y Desarrollo Tecnológico (VRIDT) at Universidad Católica del Norte (UCN) for the scientific support provided by Núcleo de Investigación en Simetrías y la Estructura del Universo (NISEU-UCN), Resolución VRIDT N°200/2025.